 Data and Methods

-We use publicly available period life tables from the Human Mortality Database (9) for Denmark, Sweden and Norway from 1960 to 2014.
-These data contain high quality information on lifetable’s measures, such as the death distribution, survival function and life expectancy, by single age and sex.
-We use cause-of-death data from the WHO Database to compute the proportion of deaths by cause, age, and sex in a given year for the same period (10).
-To improve accuracy of our estimates, we ungrouped the cause-of-death data into single year ages using efficient estimation of smooth distributions and used the proportions in the single-age lifetables (11).
+Period life tables with one year age intervals were retrieved from the Human Mortality Database (9) for Denmark, Sweden and Norway from 1960 to 2014.
+These data contain high quality information on lifetable measures, such as the death distribution, survival function and life expectancy, by age and sex.
+We used causes of death data from the WHO Database to compute the proportion of deaths by cause, age, and sex in a given year for the same period (10).
+Causes of death data from the WHO mortality database is available in 5-year age and period categories (ref: Whoisis).
+Ungrouping into 1-year groups based on these 5-years groupings has previous been shown useful for the accuracy of the resulting estimates (ref silvias).
+Thus, we ungrouped the cause-of-death data into single year ages using efficient estimation of smooth distributions and used the proportions in the single-age lifetables (11).

 Cause-of-death classification